ramazantokay/Eventorium/README.md

 # Eventorium
-Eventorium is an event publishing web site.
+Eventorium is an event publishing web site created for CEIT133 group project.